mellinoe/veldrid-docs/articles/api-concepts.md

 ### "Descriptions"

 Veldrid exposes a number of Description types, which are plain data structures used by a [ResourceFactory](xref:Veldrid.ResourceFactory) in order to create new graphics resources.
 These are simple, transient objects which contain a small number of fields describing the properties of a single type of resource.
-For example, an [IndexBufferDescription](xref:Veldrid.IndexBufferDescription) contains the two pieces of information necessary for creating an [IndexBuffer](xref:Veldrid.IndexBuffer): the total capacity and format of the index data to be stored.
+For example, a [BufferDescription](xref:Veldrid.BufferDescription) contains a few pieces of information necessary to create a [Buffer](xref:Veldrid.Buffer):

+* The total size of the Buffer in bytes.
+* How the Buffer will be used ([Veldrid.BufferUsage](xref:Veldrid.BufferUsage)).
+* Whether the Buffer will be updated dynamically (often).
+* If the Buffer is a structured Buffer, then the size of each structure element.

 All device resources can be uniformly created with an appropriate Description object.
 Additionally, there are some convenience methods that allow the creation of some resource objects with a small set of common parameters, rather than a full Description object.